zdevil/api/docs/endpoints/users.md

 #### POST /users/:id/lifecycle/forgot_password

-Returns a link for the user to reset their password.
+Returns empty response by default.
+When *sendEmail* is false, returns a link for the user to reset their password.
 The request does not affect the status of the user.

 #### Parameters
 **sendEmail** (Optional) Sends forgot password email if true.
 Defaults to true.